Floessie/frt/README.md

 };
 ```

 The repetition of `MyFirstTask` in `frt::Task<MyFirstTask>` is due to [static dispatch per CRTP](https://en.wikipedia.org/wiki/Curiously_recurring_template_pattern#Static_polymorphism), a commonly used pattern that saves code and precious RAM.
 Think of `run()` as your previously used `loop()` function with an additional return value, with which you can signal if you want to be called again or not.
-If you would return `false` in the example above, `run()` would only be called once.
+If you returned `false` in the example above, `run()` would only be called once.

 Things you can only do inside your task class:
 * `yield()`: If there's another task with the same or higher priority, switch over to it voluntarily.
 * `msleep(milliseconds)`: Sleep for some milliseconds.
 This suspends the task so that others can run.
   - Be aware that there's a [timer granularity](https://github.com/feilipu/Arduino_FreeRTOS_Library#general) called *tick* of usually 15 milliseconds.
-This function will sleep at least one tick and round down, so that 10 milliseconds will become 15, and 40 milliseconds become 30.
+This function will sleep at least one tick, so that 10 milliseconds will become 15, and round down, so that 40 milliseconds become 30.
 For a workaround, see the next function.
 * `msleep(milliseconds, remainder)`: Sleep for some milliseconds and store the remaining milliseconds in `remainder`.
 This will result in some jitter but won't loose milliseconds to the timer granularity.
 * `wait()`: Wait for a [*direct to task notification*](https://www.freertos.org/RTOS_Task_Notification_As_Binary_Semaphore.html).
 Some other task must call `post()` to wake you up again.
   - This behaves just like a binary semaphore: A `wait()` will reset all `post()`s that were done before, so the next `wait()` will actually wait until posted again.